shchodro/serverless-workshop/README.md

 23\.
 Select the ZombieWorkshopStage deployment and hit the Deploy button.
 The typing indicator should now show when survivors are typing.
 ![talker resource](/Images/Typing-Done.png)

-As you type, POST requests are being made to the Talkers DynamoDB table as is continuous polling (GET Requests) on that table to see who which survivors are typing.
+As you type, POST requests are being made to the Talkers DynamoDB table to continuously update the table with timestamps for who is typing.
+Continuous polling (GET Requests) on that table also occurs to check which survivors are typing, which updates the "Users Typing" field in the web app.

 * * *